June 5 to 23, 2021

 Spend the morning bird watching a variety of dazzling, colorful birds.
 Visit Refugio Paz de las Aves for more bird watching and a traditional Ecuadorian brunch.
 Take in the wildlife around the lodge at Bellavista, including countless colorful hummingbirds that frequent feeders on the lodge grounds.
 On your return to Quito, if time allows, visit Mitad del Mundo (Half of the World).
 Enjoy dinner and an overnight stay in Quito.

 After an early breakfast, you will transfer to the airport for a morning flight to the Baltra Airport in the Galápagos Islands.
 Juan Manuel will assist the group throughout the process.
-You'll take a small bus for the short transfer to the dock where the Samba, our home for this glorious adventure, awaits.
+You’ll take a small bus for the short transfer to the dock where the Samba, your home for this glorious adventure, awaits.

 After introductions and a safety briefing, you’ll make your first landing at nearby Mosquera Islet where the beach rises from the ocean floor with sand grains as soft as sugar.
 This volcanic uplift, dating back 100,000 years, is home to Galápagos sea lions, sally lightfoot crabs, and shorebirds.
 Once back on board, relax with a welcome cocktail and meet all the members of this friendly, professional crew.
 In the evening, you will travel to Genovesa in the outer archipelago.
 As the moonlight beams on the dark waters, look for phosphorescence from ctenophores (comb jellies) and other plankton on the surface.
 If you are lucky, you may see them appearing to encapsulate dolphins in a glowing shield as they bow-ride with the boat.